Apple ordered to pay $625 million in patent dispute with VirnetX

 | NEW YORK

-NEW YORK Apple Inc must pay VirnetX Holding Corp more than $625 million (428 million pounds) for using the patent licensing company's Internet security technology without permission in its FaceTime and iMessage features, a federal jury in Texas said on Wednesday.
+NEW YORK Apple Inc (AAPL.O) must pay VirnetX Holding Corp (VHC.A) more than $625 million for using the patent licensing company's Internet security technology without permission in its FaceTime and iMessage features, a federal jury in Texas said on Wednesday.

 The award was more than the $532 million VirnetX had sought before the trial began on Jan.
 25 in Tyler, Texas.
 The jury said Apple's infringement was willful.